PROJECT OVERVIEW

 Journey map

-Based on a synthesis from the user interviews conducted, I’ve created a journey map that gave a holistic view of the previous accounting user experience by uncovering pain points throughout a series of interactions with the aim to identify opportunities for improvement.
+Based on insights from user interviews, I created a journey map to provide a holistic view of the accounting experience, uncovering pain points across core workflows to identify opportunities for improvement.

 Competitive analysis